Suzanne Chester

-Suzanne, a graduate of UNC Law School, has almost thirty years of experience practicing family law, domestic violence, prisoner rights, fair housing litigation, and children’s advocacy.
-Early in her career, she represented adults in child custody and domestic violence matters through Legal Aid of North Carolina.
+Suzanne, a graduate of UNC Law School, has over thirty years of experience practicing family law, domestic violence, prisoner rights, fair housing litigation, and children’s advocacy.
+Early in her career, she began representing adults in child custody and domestic violence matters through Legal Aid of North Carolina.
 More recently, Suzanne directed The Child’s Advocate for over a decade, where she and her team were appointed by the Court to represent children in tough custody cases.
-Suzanne’s expertise in children’s advocacy has led to her giving presentations at national conferences on direct legal representation for children.
-Suzanne has extensive experience with the challenges that come up in child custody cases: children with special needs, parent-child contact problems, LGBTQ
+Suzanne has extensive experience with the challenges that confront divorcing or separated parents who may be struggling with parenting their children.
+This includes children with special needs, parent-child contact problems, LGBTQ youth and their needs, and concerns related to family violence and child maltreatment.

-youth and their needs, substance use disorders, an incarcerated parent, relocation, domestic violence, child abuse and neglect.
 Suzanne knows that kids thrive when they have a loving relationship with both of their parents.
-And even though kids don't get to choose who they live with, Suzanne listens carefully to what children have to say and values their voices.
+Even though kids don't get to choose who they live with, Suzanne believes that children have an important perspective and listens carefully to their concerns.

 Education